Effective July 1, 2020

 Establishment and Purpose

 Section 1.
 NAME.
-Pursuant to the provisions of the Tennessee Interlocal Cooperation Act and the policies and bylaws from time to time promulgated by the Board of Trustees (Board), the members hereby affirm the establishment of the Tennessee School Boards Unemployment Compensation Trust and agree to change the official name to Utrust.
+Pursuant to the provisions of the Tennessee Interlocal Cooperation Act and the policies and bylaws from time to time promulgated by the Board of Trustees (Board), the members hereby affirm the establishment of the Tennessee School Boards Unemployment Compensation Trust, officially known as Utrust.

 Section 2.
 CLASSIFICATION.
-The Trust shall be a section 115 organization with the funds collected as provided herein to be used only for the purpose and in the manner set out in this Agreement or bylaws promulgated pursuant to the authority granted by this Agreement.
+Utrust shall be a section 115 organization with the funds collected as provided herein to be used only for the purpose and in the manner set out in this Agreement or Bylaws promulgated pursuant to the authority granted by this Agreement.

 Section 3.
 PURPOSE.
-The purpose of the Trust is to allow Members to equalize annual fluctuations in unemployment compensation costs by establishing a program through the Trust whereby reserves may be created to equalize the risks and stabilize the costs of providing unemployment compensation coverage.
-Secondary purposes are to promote excellent employment practices and to assist members in making schools better places to work and learn.
+The purposes of Utrust are to help members manage unemployment compensation issues, stabilize annual fluctuations in unemployment compensation costs utilizing the reserves of Utrust to pay unemployment claims on behalf of its members when appropriate, to promote excellent employment practices which will diminish unemployment compensation claims and to assist its members, through mini-grants, in making schools better places to work and learn.

 Term of Agreement

 Section 1.
 TERM.
-The term of this agreement shall commence on July 1, 2016 replacing all previous Intergovernmental Agreements for the Tennessee School Boards Unemployment Compensation Trust, and all other agreements.
+The term of this agreement shall commence on July 1, 2020 replacing all previous Intergovernmental Agreements for the Tennessee School Boards Unemployment Compensation Trust (Utrust),

 Officers and Trustees

 Section 2.
 OFFICERS.
-Officers of the Trust shall consist of a Chairman, a Vice-Chairman, an Administrator and such other officers as are established from time to time by the Trustees.
+Officers of the Trust shall consist of a Chairman, a Vice-Chairman, an Administrator and such other officers as may be established by the Trustees.
 All officers shall be elected annually by the Board of Trustees, except the Administrator, who shall be employed by and serve at the pleasure of the Board of Trustees.

 Section 3.
 EXPENSES OF TRUSTEES.
 No Trustee shall receive any salary for services from